JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 configurations for benchmarking in comparison mode.
 This involved modifying the GenModel to handle user-defined configurations and introducing new methods for generating readable string formats for these custom configurations.
-Additionally, I implemented a toggle switch in the key generation view and introduced dialog interactions for user input of configurations as multiple fractions.
+Additionally, I implemented a toggle switch in the key generation view and introduced dialog interactions for user input of configurations as multiple comma separated fractions.

 Further refining the Signature model, I enabled the setting of a generalised number of key configurations per key size for use in batch generation methods for comparison mode.
 I also enhanced